French frigate Jean de Vienne: Design and description

 They were completed with a DRBV 51C search radar, a DRBC 32E fire-control radar and a DRBV 26 early-warning radar.
 For anti-submarine warfare, they were equipped with a DUBV 23B hull-mounted sonar and DUBV 43B towed variable depth sonar.
 For electronic defence, the vessels mounted two Syllex chaff launchers.
 The SENIT 4 tactical data system coordinated sensor data.

-Construction and carer
+Construction and career

 Jean de Vienne was laid down on 26 October 1979 and launched 17 November 1981.
 She was accepted into the French navy on 25 May 1984.

 During the 1991 Gulf War, Jean de Vienne was reported as the only French naval vessel to have been part of surface forces under the operational command and control of the United States.